Extending simple monotone drawings: Cylindrically monotone arrangements

 is an arrangement of cylindrically monotone pseudosegments on a cylindrical strip.
 This arrangement is homeomorphic to an arrangement of monotone pseudosegments in the plane (by unrolling the strip to the plane).
 Thus, by Theorem~\ref{theorem_main}, we can extend the arrangement in the plane by a monotone pseudosegment $\beta$ connecting the images of $g(a)$ and $g(b)$ after unrolling.
 Let $\beta'$ be the cylindrically monotone curve on the cylinder corresponding to $\beta$.
 Clearly, $\beta'$ is a curve connecting $g(a)$ and $g(b)$ and intersecting every pseudosegment from $g(\mathcal{A})$ at most once.
-Moreover, since $\left| \rightinterval{\pi(g(a))}{\pi(g(b))}\right| < \pi$, the resulting arrangement is still normal. \end{proof}
+Moreover, since the length of $\left[\pi(g(a)),\pi(g(b))\right]$ is smaller than $\pi$, the resulting arrangement is still normal.
+Thus, $\gamma = g^{-1}(\beta')$ is the desired curve extending the original arrangement $\mathcal{A}$.

+\begin{rem_} Let us note that we could also find the extending curve $\gamma$ without the help of Proposition~\ref{prop_normal} by ``cutting'' the cylinder along the vertical lines passing through $a$ and $b$ and showing that one of the resulting parts corresponds to the planar version. \end{rem_}